September 13, 2017

 In addition to pushing back against the NGO law, Ambassador Green should reconsider USAID’s broader Egypt strategy.
 According to the 2017 POMED report on the budget proposal, the administration-requested aid levels in the FY 2018 budget proposal are overwhelmingly tilted towards military aid, with only five percent budgeted for economic assistance and only one percent set aside for democracy and governance programs.
 An aid package that marginalizes spending on reform will create neither a friendly society nor a friendly government.

 At the same time, continued spending on economic and education programs without tackling corruption in Egypt will likely lead to the same results.
 Ambassador Green must learn from the past and set a clear goal of building relations with local beneficiaries of development projects by holding direct public meetings with local groups and local civil society organizations.
 USAID must invest in building governmental and non-governmental institutions to combat corruption.
-USAID should also demand that Egypt’s accountability report be public, or at least the sections that cover USAID projects.
+USAID should also demand that Egypt’s accountability report be made public, or at least the sections that cover USAID projects.

 Ambassador Green should seek assurances from Egyptian government officials that they will speak about the importance of strong relations with the United States, and the U.S. Embassy in Cairo should push back against media reports that attack the United States in Egypt.
 He must recognize that U.S. foreign aid to Egypt could be a valuable component of turning Egypt into a real ally, but he must also refrain from continuing to support a government that does not hesitate to bite the hand that feeds it.